The trial courts vary inside and outside of the city.

 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-New York City has two types of limited jurisdiction trial courts, and they are The Civil Court of the City of New York which is responsible for civil matters up to $25,000 and small claims cases of up to $5,000 and some landlord/tenant disputes.
-Then they have The Criminal Court of the City of New York which takes care of misdemeanors (punishable by a year or less in jail or a fine) and other petty criminal offenses.
+New York City has two types of limited jurisdiction trial courts, and they are The Civil Court of the City which is responsible for civil matters up to $25,000 and small claims cases of up to $5,000 and some landlord/tenant disputes.
+Then they have The Criminal Court of the City which takes care of misdemeanors (punishable by a year or less in jail or a fine) and other petty criminal offenses.
 This court also handles preliminary criminal hearings for more serious crimes like felonies.

 New York’s District Courts are located in the five western towns of Suffolk County and Nassau County.
 This limited jurisdiction court handles arraignments for people accused of felonies and misdemeanors along with other small crimes like traffic tickets and local ordinance violations.
 District Courts also handle some civil suits with amounts up to $15,000 and small claims of up to $5,000.
 These courts only handle issues with penalties of a term of imprisonment of no more than one year.
 The District Courts also resolve landlord/tenant issues (evictions) and commercial small claims.

 New York’s Town and Village Courts are known as the Justice Courts for the state.
 Most court cases originate in Justice Court.
 There are 1300 Justice Court locations around the state, and each one is locally-funded.
-The only exception is there is not one in New York City.
+The only exception is there is not one in the Empire State.
 Justice Courts have jurisdiction over civil and criminal offenses.
 They cover traffic violations, parking tickets, small claims up to $3,000, evictions and civil suits.
 They also handle tort cases, contract disputes, real property cases of up to $3,000, preliminary hearings, and some misdemeanor crimes.

 New York’s Family Court, as the name indicates, has authority over family-related cases and the protection of children.
 They cannot, however, grant divorces, that needs to be handled at the Supreme Court level.
 However, the types of cases most often seen in Family Court are juvenile delinquency, adoption, foster care approvals and reviews, guardianship, children in need of services, domestic violence, child protective services, child custody, termination of parental rights, child abuse, and neglect and visitation and support.
 Family Courts are located in counties throughout the state.

-New York also has a Court of Claims to exclusively handle all civil lawsuits against the state of New York or state agencies such as the “New York State Thruway Authority, the City University of New York, the Olympic Regional Development Authority, the Roswell Park Cancer Institute Corporation and the New York State Power Authority (claims for the appropriation of real property only).”
+New York also has a Court of Claims to exclusively handle all civil lawsuits against the NY state or state agencies such as the “New York State Thruway Authority, the NY City University, the Olympic Regional Development Authority, the Roswell Park Cancer Institute Corporation and the NY State Power Authority (claims for the appropriation of real property only).”
 This court does not have any jurisdiction over cities, towns, or any other type of defendant.
 It has a singular purpose of handling civil lawsuits against the state or its entities.